Professor, Intellectual & Artist

 Riché Richardson and Georgia State University professor Akinyele Umoja at the book signing at the Africana Center at Cornell on September 25, 2013 for We Will Shoot Back: Armed Resistance in the Mississippi Freedom Movement, which she introduced.
 "Dr. Riché Richardson is a fantastic young scholar-activist who I knew as an undergraduate student at Spelman College.
 I am very proud to see her as a major force in the Africana Studies program at Cornell University"

-National Book Award for Poetry recipient Nikky Finney, Rosa Parks Museum Founding Director Georgette Norman, and Riché Richardson on February 5, 2013, celebrating the 100th birthday of Rosa Parks at the Rosa Parks Museum in Montgomery
+Postmaster Donald Snipes, Richardson and Rosa Parks Museum founding director Georgette Norman at the historic stamp at Troy University's gala celebration of Rosa Parks's 100th birthday on February 4, 2013 pictured in photograph by Mickey Welsh the Montgomery Advertiser newspaper.
+National Book Award for Poetry recipient Nikky Finney, Rosa Parks Museum Founding Director Georgette Norman, and Riché Richardson on February 5, 2013 at the Rosa Parks Museum in Montgomery

 Riché Richardson getting book signed by famed author Ngũgĩ wa Thiong'o, recipient of the Nonino International Prize for Literature and numerous other awards, on April 17, 2014, after his talk at Cornell entitled "The Barrel of a Pen: a Life in Writing"